LucaCagnini/HMM-Kunitz/README.md

 grep -v "^#" neg_2.out | awk '{split($1,a,"|"); print a[2]"\t0\t"$5"\t"$8}' > neg_2.class

 ```
-we create two set from the previous files
+Two different sets were created from the first four files.

 ```
 cat pos_2.class neg_2_hits.class >set_2.class
 cat pos_1.class neg_1_hits.class > set_1.class
 ```
-we use the file performance.py to value the performance
+The file performance.py was used to value the performance.

 ```